oss6/website/blog/eslint-plugin-ng-extra.md

   <li><pre>no-subject-exposition</pre> checks that no subjects are publicly exposed</li>
 </ul>

-Feel free to <a href="https://github.com/oss6/eslint-plugin-ng-extra/blob/master/CONTRIBUTING.md">contribute</a> and/or raise issues/features!
+Feel free to <a class="link" href="https://github.com/oss6/eslint-plugin-ng-extra/blob/master/CONTRIBUTING.md">contribute</a> and/or raise issues/features!